- About this policy

-- Reducing vehicle kilometres travelled by encouraging consolidation of loads and further planning of routes and, in some cases, mode shift to rail.
-This will reduce the number of trips made and the distance travelled
+- reducing vehicle kilometres travelled by encouraging consolidation of loads and further planning of routes and, in some cases, mode of transport shift to rail.
+This will reduce the number of trips made and the distance travelled;

-Management of goods vehicle routing will also have the secondary effect of reducing emissions by improving conditions for walking and cycling and in turn encouraging people to change mode.
+Better planning of routes for goods vehicles will also have the secondary effect of reducing emissions by improving conditions for walking and cycling and in turn, encouraging people to change their mode of travel.

-Revenue from any charges would help fund improvements for other policy areas, helping to strengthen alternatives to car travel and increasing mode shift to more sustainable transport modes, reducing emissions per passenger kilometre travelled.
+Revenue from any charges would help fund improvements for other policy areas, helping to strengthen alternatives to car travel and increasing travel mode shift to more sustainable types of transport, reducing emissions per passenger kilometre travelled.

-However, for some businesses the costs of any charging and the short-term disruption caused by delivery management may bring an overall disbenefit in the short term as transport patterns change in response to measures.
+However, for some businesses the costs of any charging and the short-term disruption caused by delivery management may bring an overall disadvantage in the short-term as transport patterns change in response to measures.
 The measures will be implemented as part of all of the wider LTP4 Policy Areas, which will have a positive impact on sustainable growth.
-The revenue from demand management will also fund some of the beneficial measures discussed under other Policy Areas, such as provision for active modes including e-cargo bikes for local or last-mile deliveries.
+The revenue from demand management will also fund some of the beneficial measures discussed under other Policy Areas, such as provision for active travel modes including e-cargo bikes for local or last-mile deliveries.

-Well-connected communities: Removing larger delivery vehicles from communities and the local road network will achieve safer, more attractive walking and cycling environments and will reduce the severance caused by roads that are made hard to cross by large vehicles and congestion.
-This will particularly benefit households without access to a car.
+Well-connected communities: Removing larger delivery vehicles from communities and the local road network will achieve safer, more attractive walking and cycling environments and will improve conditions where roads have become hard to cross because of the presence of large vehicles and by congestion.
+This will particularly benefit pedestrians and households without access to a car.

 We will build on best practice and lessons from established schemes such as consolidation centres like the Sustainable Distribution Centre near Southampton and from trials such as the ongoing scheme to allow organisations in Southampton and Eastleigh to trial e-cargo bikes for deliveries.

-- Community Vision for 2030: 'Residents live in clean, safe and green communities, where people and organisations embrace their environmental responsibilities.' ; 'Journeys across the county are easier, more predictable and safer.'
+- Community Vision for 2030: Aims to ensure that 'residents live in clean, safe and green communities, where people and organisations embrace their environmental responsibilities.' and 'journeys across the county are easier, more predictable and safer.'

 - Surrey "HGV Watch" scheme: Surrey's HGV Weight Restriction and Enforcement Policy that helps enforce HGV weight restrictions and encourages residents to be proactive in their local areas in working with the council and the police in tackling the environmental impacts that inappropriate HGV movements have on our communities.

 - Net Zero Review: Interim Report: HM Treasury report into the costs of achieving net zero carbon emissions.
-Reports that the Treasury will lose £30bn revenue annually from fuel tax as a result of switch to EVs and advises that road user charging may be required to recoup some of this lost revenue.
+Reports that the Treasury will lose £30bn revenue annually from fuel tax as a result of switch to Electric Vehicles (EVs) and advises that road user charging may be required to recoup some of this lost revenue.